The Philosophy

 1. This is an interim tool: It’s here to help you detach slowly and gently.
 This isn’t meant to be a permanent solution - it’s a bridge between where you are now and where you’re going.

-3. You can only hold onto as much as you actually have space for: Nothing less, nothing more.
+2. You can only hold onto as much as you actually have space for: and nothing more.
 Your home’s capacity is what it is, and respecting that boundary is part of creating the harmonious space you deserve.

 The key is being honest with yourself about what “temporarily holding on” really means, and making sure it doesn’t become another form of clutter that weighs on you.